AgenticPlace/StormCloudRun/DEPLOY.md

 echo "PASTE_YOUR_ENCRYPTION_KEY_HERE" | gcloud secrets create ENCRYPTION_KEY --data-file=- --project=eternal-delight-435801-c0
 ```
 # Grant Permissions
-The service account for Cloud Build needs permission to deploy to Cloud Run.
+The service account for Cloud Build needs permission to deploy to Cloud Run.<br />
-In the Google Cloud Console, go to IAM & Admin -> IAM.
+In the Google Cloud Console, go to IAM & Admin -> IAM.<br />
 Find the principal that ends in @cloudbuild.gserviceaccount.com.
-Click the pencil icon to edit its roles.
+Click the pencil icon to edit its roles.<br />
-Add the following two roles:
+Add the following two roles:<br />
-Cloud Run Admin
+Cloud Run Admin<br />
-Service Account User
+Service Account User<br />
-Click Save.
+Click Save.<br />
-Phase 2: Automated Deployment
+Phase 2: Automated Deployment<br />
-With the one-time setup complete, you can now deploy the application using the automated script.
+With the one-time setup complete, you can now deploy the application using the automated script.<br />
 # Authenticate and Configure Your Local gcloud
 In your local terminal (not Cloud Shell), authenticate your account:
 ```bash